franagustin/light-shadow/README.md

-# Instructions
+# Shadow System

+With this shadow system, you can avoid both trainer and wild battles by hiding in shadows.

+## New Files

-1. Create these files in RPG Maker XP's script editor and copy their content.
+1. Create two new files in RPG Maker XP's script editor names:
+  * PokeBattle_Trainer_Shadow
+  * Shadow_Utilities
+1. Copy the content of this files from within **new_files** folder and paste them at the script editor.

+## Edited Files

+### Blank Project

+If you haven't edited any of the files which name matches those inside **edited_files** folder, just copy and paste their content at the script editor (each one on the tab they are named after).

+### Edited Project

+For any file you have already changed, you can install this system by adding or replacing the following lines.

+#### Settings

-1. Insert following lines at the end of Settings:
+1. **Insert following lines at the end**
 ```
 #===============================================================================
 # * Set $Trainer.hidden_status to number of steps or just active/inactive?